Coming Soon

 Dutton | 9780593473139 | Published May 12, 2026

 One was the soldier-statesman who would become America’s 34th president.
 The other was the British icon who refused to surrender in democracy’s darkest hour.
-Together they launched invasions, toppled tyrants and shaped the world as the nations they served drifted apart.
-From world war to Cold War, from Pearl Harbor to the hydrogen bomb, Winston Churchill and Dwight Eisenhower faced down Hitler, Stalin and Khrushchev and stood together in the uneasy dawn of the nuclear age.
-Through triumph and loss, they forged a remarkable friendship that weathered the decline of an empire and rise of a superpower.
+Together they launched invasions, toppled tyrants, and shaped the world as the nations they served drifted apart.
+From world war to the Cold War, from Pearl Harbor to the hydrogen bomb, Winston Churchill and Dwight Eisenhower faced down Hitler, Stalin and Khrushchev and stood together in the uneasy dawn of the nuclear age.
+Through triumph and loss, they forged a remarkable friendship that weathered the decline of an empire and the rise of a superpower.

 Tor Books | 9781250851758 | Published May 12, 2026